How to buy Tron (TRX) – A Beginner’s Guide

 Tron uses Solidity as its programming language (same as Ethereum), and the move from programming Dapps for Ethereum to Tron is relatively easy.

-Ledger is a hardware wallet that allows you to store your TRX securely offline.
-It’s a multi-currency wallet that’s compatible with over 700 different assets aside from Tron.
 There are currently two main models for the wallet – the Nano S and Nano X. The Nano X is the more advanced model that also offers mobile support through Bluetooth.
 You can read my Ledger Nano X review here.

-A multi-currency desktop wallet that offers a simple user interface and the ability to change coins from within the wallet (through Shapeshift integration).
+Exodus is a multi-currency desktop wallet that offers a simple user interface and the ability to change coins from within the wallet (through Shapeshift integration).
 Exodus is available for Mac, Windows and Linux.
 You can read my complete Exodus review here.

 TronWallet for mobile